-One of my ambitions has always been to be a School Governor and I am thrilled and delighted to take up my first Governor role at Laygate Community School, not too far from where I grew up.
+I am so pleased to be a School Governor and I am thrilled and delighted to take up my first Governor role at Laygate Community School, not too far from where I grew up.
 I am enthusiastic and passionate about all the children and staff and welcome the opportunity to support everyone in gaining their very best potential and I hope to make a valued contribution to the continued development of the school.

 It is a great privilege to be a co-opted Governor at Laygate Community School where I have enjoyed my tenure to date and look forward to the success of the school and its pupils in the future.

 I was born and raised in a very diverse community in Northern Ireland, leaving to join the Merchant Navy in 1996 where I worked my way up to Captain, then pilot at the Port of Tyne before moving into the offshore oil industry.
 I presently work as a Marine Surveyor with the Maritime and Coastguard Agency inspecting Merchant vessels, fishing vessels and conducting certificate of competency exams for deck officers.

 I married and made home at South Shields over ten years ago and now have three young children in primary education in the area.